 We are committed to making a difference in womens' lives.
 We want the women diagnosed with ovarian cancer to know there is hope for survival.
 We remain passionate that early detection, early awareness and intelligent medical attention are the keys to fighting this cancer.
 We are the only foundation in Southern California specifically dedicated to funding ovarian cancer research projects.
 Learn More »

-We will post your name and message in honor of all mom’s this Mother’s Day when you make a donation to the Queen of Hearts Foundation this week.
+We will post your name and message in honor of all mom’s this Mother’s Day when you make a donation to the Queen of Hearts Foundation.
 Donate online now on the “Make a Difference Today” button.
 Happy Mother’s Day!

 Living Your Vibrant Life! * 2nd Live, Love Laugh and Learn Luncheon Wednesday, May 2nd The Pacific Club, Newport Beach 10am Boutique commences 12noon Luncheon and Speakers 2-3pm: Boutique concludes Tables of 8 Shop at our Unique Boutique from 10am to 12pm, & then stay for a lunch presentation including UCI Gyn/OCs as well as local health expert, Sue Parks from WalkStyles, Inc. (More on our EVENTS tab) 10am Unique Boutique includes: **Stella & Dot…